angelo-casciani/conv_automata/README.md

 pip install -r requirements.txt
 ```

+Visit the [official Uppaal downloads page](https://uppaal.org/downloads/#downloads) and download the appropriate version for your OS.
+Run the installer and follow the instructions on the website.
+Upon first launch, request and register a valid license key when prompted.

 Set up a [HuggingFace token](https://huggingface.co/) and/or an [OpenAI API key](https://platform.openai.com/overview) in the `.env` file in the root directory:
     ```env
     HF_TOKEN=<your token, should start with hf_>